kevincharm/cse1500-cheatsheet/src/http/status_codes.md

 # Status Codes

 Here I'll list the important ones you should know.
-For everything else: https://http.cat
+For everything else, there is [HTTP Cats](https://http.cat).

 ## `200`
 The 200s are success codes.
 It means your GET request was successful, or your POST request was successful and a new account was created, etc.